I-Team: Las Vegas police find severed head while arresting man on unrelated charges

-LAS VEGAS (KLAS)– Metro police discovered human remains inside a man’s truck during an arrest on Thursday, sources tell the 8 News Now I-Team.
+LAS VEGAS, Nev.
+(KLAS) – Police discovered human remains inside a man’s truck during an arrest on Thursday.

 The driver, Eric Holland, 57, ran from officers and was tased during a traffic stop near the Rio All-Suite Hotel & Casino on Thursday, sources said.